Standard Chartered Executes Share Buy-back to Enhance Shareholder Value - TipRanks.com

 - Explore ETFs TipRanks' users love and see what insights the ETF AI Analyst reveals about the ones you follow.

-Standard Chartered PLC has announced the purchase of 474,247 of its own ordinary shares as part of a share buy-back program.
-The shares were acquired at an average price of 1,601.43 pence each, with the intention to cancel them, thereby reducing the total number of shares in circulation to 2,281,110,194.
-This move is part of the company’s strategy to manage its capital structure and enhance shareholder value.
-The buy-back is conducted under pre-set parameters and in compliance with applicable laws and regulations.
+Standard Chartered PLC announced the purchase of 549,914 of its ordinary shares as part of a share buy-back program, with the shares bought at a volume-weighted average price of 1,377.46 pence.
+This move, involving a total expenditure of over $20 million, aims to reduce the number of shares in circulation, potentially increasing shareholder value and consolidating the company’s market position.

 Spark’s Take on GB:STAN Stock